-Encourage waterfront activation through events and recreation opportunities page included as a place holder, new photo being prepared
+Encourage waterfront activation through events and recreation opportunities

 The Master Plan aims to draw residents and visitors to the waterfront through a mix of formal and informal programming.
 Existing and new amenities will be maintained to a high standard to create a safe, clean, and inviting waterfront.